 Exclusive Listing Cons

 There can be a lot of cons to an exclusive real estate agent listing.
 For example, selling your property with only one agent may take longer because you have a smaller pool of potential buyers.
 It can be more expensive because your contract with the agency is legally binding.
-You will have to wait until the existing agreement expires or pay a penalty to dissolve the arrangement if you decide you want to switch agents for any reason.
-You must establish and maintain a good rapport with your agent as you will need to establish frequent communication.
+You will have to wait until the existing agreement expires or pay a penalty to dissolve the arrangement if you decide to switch agents for any reason.
+You must establish and maintain a good rapport with your agent, as you will need to establish frequent communication.
 Your agent should inform you about who has been seeing your home and whether any offers have been made.

 Which kind of real estate agent will you choose?

 Your decision on whether to list your property with an open or exclusive agent may be influenced by the status of the market at the time, the kind of property you are selling and where it is located, the target price, and the accepted methods in your community.